tldr-pages/tldr/pages/common/moreutils.md

 # moreutils

 > A collection of UNIX tools.
-> moreutils isn't a command, but a set of commands.
+> Note: moreutils isn't a command, but a set of commands.
 > More information: <https://joeyh.name/code/moreutils/>.

 - View the tldr page for pages related to standard streams: